Gauge theory for string algebroids: Aeppli classes

 can be identified with the set of isomorphism classes of string algebroids with underlying holomorphic principal $G$-bundle $P$ (see \cite[Prop.
 3.11]{grt2}).
 We want to describe the fibre of \eqref{eq:moduliQP} as a natural subspace of $H^1(\Omega^{2,0}_{cl})/\Im \; \sigma_P$.
-Using \eqref{eq:A-cohomology} and the isomorphism \eqref{eq:kcohomologyleqk}, we define a map

-induced by the $\partial$ operator on forms acting on representatives.
-We consider also the the natural map from Aeppli to Bott-Chern cohomology induced by the $\dbar$ operator:
+Consider the natural map from Aeppli to Bott-Chern cohomology induced by the $\dbar$ operator:

 \begin{lemma} The fibre of \eqref{eq:moduliQP} over $[P]$ is an affine space modelled on the image of the map

 induced by \eqref{eqannex:partialmap}, where $\ker \dbar \subset H^{1,1}_A(X)$ is defined by \eqref{eq:dbar02} \end{lemma}